JoshWComeau

 When we tell an element to transition from one position to another, the browser needs to work out what each "intermediary" frame should look like.

 For example: let's say that we're moving an element from left to right, over a 1-second duration.
-A smooth animation should run at 60fps, which means we'll need to come up with 60 individual positions between the start and end.
+A smooth animation should run at 60fpsFrames Per Second, the number of times the element is redrawn in a second, which means we'll need to come up with 60 individual positions between the start and end.

 Let's start by having them be evenly-spaced: